mahmoudessam5588/mahmoudessam5588/README.md

 - 💎 More About Me:

   I'm a self-taught Software Engineer From Egypt,who has decided to make a carrier shift from Retail Pharmaceutical Chains Industry as a former Area        Manager to follow my Passion in Software Programming
-   I taught myself (Java,Python,Sql) and other software developments fundamentals and prerequisites before embracing
+   I taught myself (Scala,Java,Akka,SpringBoot) and other software developments fundamentals and prerequisites before embracing
-    the functional programming paradigm of Scala and It's Frameworks , libraries and ecosystem
+    the functional programming paradigm of Scala/Java and It's Frameworks , libraries and ecosystem

  - <img align ="right" alt="Coding" width="250" src="https://cdn.dribbble.com/users/330915/screenshots/3587000/media/cf9c914d04e017ab821bab2ee0bb87cb.gif">